Jed Beaton: 250 Career

 He made his full-time transition to the MX2 class in the 2018 FIM Motocross World Championship, signing for the F&H Racing Team.
 Beaton immediately established himself as a top-ten rider in the series, before picking up another podium at the Portuguese round.
 At the ninth round of the series in Great Britain, Beaton suffered multiple injuries including a broken right ankle as well as a left tibia and fibula.
 After missing the remainder of the 2018 season, Beaton signed for the factory Rockstar Energy Husqvarna team for 2019.
 After recovering from injuries sustained the previous season, Beaton then damaged vertebrae in his back during a pre-season race, causing him to miss the opening round.
-He returned at the second round and gradually improved, picking up a third in the opening race at Mantova.
+He returned at the second round and gradually improved, picking up a third in the opening race at Mantua.
 A fractured sternum later in the year caused him to miss the final five rounds of the championship, recording a final position of twelfth.

 After his injury struggles of the previous two seasons, Beaton achieved his best World Championship results to date during the 2020 FIM Motocross World Championship.
 Fourth in the final MX2 standings included three visits to the overall podium and his first race win in the second moto at round nine.
 The 2021 FIM Motocross World Championship would be his final season in he MX2 class and although he did not win another race, he did record another three overall podiums.
 Beaton was a consistent threat at the front of the field, finishing ten races inside the top-three and achieving a final championship position of fifth.